hexamite/hx19-java/README.md

     <message> ::= <address> ( <command> | <serial> | <forward> )*

-In other words, a message begins with and address followed by zero or more commands, serial outputs of forwarded messages.
+In other words, a message begins with and address followed by zero or more commands, serial outputs or forwarded messages.

     <address> ::= ( <start-of-a-name> | '!' ) '&'